Installed garage door opener

 Clean the sensor lenses gently to remove any dirt or buildup.
 If the sensors look fine, the close-force setting may need adjustment.
 If the door reverses due to worn rollers or a bent track, fix the mechanical issue first.

-The Door Reverses Right After Hitting the Floor
+The Door Reverses After Hitting the Floor

 This problem almost always comes down to one adjustable setting.
 The fix is straightforward once you know where to look.
 Check these before anything else.